jamesplease/fi-calc-guide/src/withdrawal-strategies/vanguard-dynamic-spending.md

   spending when the market is performing poorly and increasing spending when the market does well.
-- It responds smoothly to market conditions, so that year-after-year changes to your withdrawal are small, unlike the Percentage of Portfolio strategy
+- It responds smoothly to market conditions, so that year-after-year changes to your withdrawal are small, unlike the Percentage of Portfolio strategy.
 - It has a low likelihood of exhausting your portfolio, even over long retirement lengths.
-- Its algorithm is straightforward enough to calculate annual withdrawals by hand
+- Its algorithm is straightforward enough to calculate annual withdrawals by hand.

 ### Weaknesses